Trepan-Debuggers/remake/docs/features.rst

     #: This is the main target
     all:
-  	echo all here
+  	@echo all here

-    #: test things
+    #: Test things
     check:
-	echo check here
+	@echo check here

     #: Build distribution
     dist:
-	echo dist here
+	@echo dist here

 Running `remake --tasks` gives:

 .. code:: console

-    all         # This is the main target check       # test things
+    all                  This is the main target
+    check                Test things
-    dist        # Build distribution
+    dist                 Build distribution

 Searching for a Makefile in Parent Directories
 ----------------------------------------------